Back to Blog

 This matters because logistics is a real-time business.
 A 600 millisecond delay on a quote feels acceptable in a browser.
 It feels broken in a moving truck.

-Our dispatch engine ingests driver location, vehicle type, current load, and historical performance data on a continuous stream.
+Our AI dispatch engine ingests driver location, vehicle type, current load, and historical performance data on a continuous stream.
 When a shipment is created, the matching decision is computed in under four seconds.
 That decision then writes to a real-time channel that powers your tracking screen and the driver app simultaneously.

 No polling, no refreshing, no guessing.
 The same event that assigns the driver also lights up the customer's map.
+As the network grows, the model gets sharper, the matches get faster, and the city gets smaller.

 Observability is a feature